-- 3.1.
-Illustrate the specific users of the system. - 3.2.
-Write descriptions of users that can be used for design. - 3.3.
-Explain the rationale for focusing on user needs. - 3.4.
-Interpret key user needs.

-3.5.
-Explain that including too many choices in a user interface increases the cognitive load on users.

-3.6.
-State the elements of a user story.
+- 3.1 Illustrate the specific users of the system. - 3.2 Write descriptions of users that can be used for design. - 3.3 Explain the rationale for focussing on user needs. - 3.4 Interpret key user needs. - 3.5 Explain that including too many choices in a user interface increases the cognitive load on users - 3.6 State the elements of a user story.

-This section of the syllabus builds upon the previous section to show how data from field visits are used to understand users and their goals.
+This section of the syllabus builds upon the previous section to show how data from field visits is used to understand users and their goals.